AdaCore/spark2014/lrm/source/packages.rst

 #.
 A ``constituent`` with a ``property_list`` is used to indicate the
    ``properties`` that apply to the constituent.

+#.
+A **null** ``constituent_list`` indicates that the named absract state has no
+   constituents.
+The state abstraction does not represent any actual state at all.
+[This feature may be useful to minimise changes to Global and Depends aspects if it is believed that a package may have some extra state in the future, or if hidden state is removed.]

 .. centered:: **Verification Rules**